-Kathleen (Kathy) Gonzales is the kind of Dental Assistant instructor any student would want to have.
+Kathleen (Kathy) Gonzales is the kind of instructor any student would want to have in their dental assistant program.
 She is experienced, passionate, and always remembers her humble beginnings.

 Kathy’s journey in the dental field started almost 30 years ago.
 At the time, she was a single mom working a job she didn’t have much interest in.
 She knew she wanted to get a career going, but she also knew she didn’t have years to spend in school waiting for that to happen.
 It seemed like everything clicked when she saw an ad for dental assisting.

 “I always wanted to be a doctor, but it never panned out that way,” she said.
 “I saw an ad for a dental assistant school and I thought it was pretty cool.
 I had an interest in mouths anyway.
 I always stare at people’s teeth.”

 Kathy recalled a few trips to the dentist that really stood out to her.
 At one, she noticed the rapport between the dentist and his assistant, and she felt like she would enjoy that professional environment.
 At another visit, the dentist was by himself and took the time to explain what he was doing, and she was interested in every part.
 She had grown up with a smile she was insecure about, but she knew how easily something like that could be altered and the difference it makes.